 Talking about those accomplishments, naming the things I am grateful for, and asking the tough questions to our kids helps me be more intentional.

 Please share your accomplishments, what you are thankful for, and if you have ever tried interviewing your kids.
-I would LOVE to hear in the comments or feel free to send an email to firstname.lastname@example.org.
+I would LOVE to hear in the comments!

 Subscribers of our weekly newsletter get access to all sorts of things that non-subscribers don’t.
 They get to read the newest blog posts first, receive free printables, tips & tricks, weekly challenges, and much more!

-If you’d like access to this free printable and tons of other goodies, just subscribe to our weekly newsletter via this easy-peasy form, and your Year in Review article will automatically download and you can print from Google Drive.
+If you’d like access to this free printable and tons of other goodies, just subscribe to our weekly newsletter via this easy-peasy form, and your End of Year Reflection Worksheet will automatically download so you can print from Google Drive.